svenbuerki/EEB603_Chapter_04_Reproducible_code/README.md

 # What is in this repository?

-This repository contains files associated to chapter 4, reproducible code of the EEB603.
+This repository contains files associated to chapter 4, Reproducible code of the EEB603.

+The file `Chapter_4_Reproducible_code.Rmd` contains the text, code and link to the data (here figures) at the basis of this class.

 # Associated GitHub pages